 Is the World Federation of Medical Education (WFME) relevant?

 The WFME is an accreditation agency based in Geneva.
-The WFME will be introducing new regulations in 2023.
+The WFME introduced new regulations in 2023.
 However, the GMC does not use external accreditation agencies such as WFME.
 If you want to work in the UK, you must meet the GMC's requirements, not some random international accrediting organisation.
 The GMC is not concerned about the WFME.
 The GMC is not even accredited, nor have they applied to be accredited by WFME.
 If you want to work in the UK, you must abide by the GMC regulations, not WFME's rules.

 How does the GMC use the Educational Commission for Foreign Medical Graduates (ECFMG)?